adoptium/containers/DISTRO_MAINTENANCE.md

 ### 5.1 Get PMC Approval

 Submit a proposal (see [Section 3](#3-criteria-for-adding-new-distributions)) and obtain PMC approval before making any code changes.
+Add the `PMC-agenda` label to the issue or PR to ensure it gets visibility at the next PMC meeting.

 ### 5.2 Add the Configuration Entry